FelixWeichselgartner/GameBoy-Classic-Emulator/README.md

 Do not claim this as your own work.

+Do not use this software for illegal purposes.

 If you have improvements on the code pls contact me.

 contact information: